Constructive Dismissal

 Constructive dismissal occurs when your job has changed in a significant way that you do not agree with

-Find out what you need to know about constructive dismissal, what leads to constructive dismissal, and how we can assist you.
+Find out what you need to know about constructive dismissal, what leads to constructive dismissal claims, and how an experienced employment lawyer can assist you.

-You may be constructively dismissed if your employer changes the terms of your job in a significant way that you do not agree with or if your employment has become intolerable due to your employer’s negative treatment of you.
-If this happens, you may be entitled to reject the change, and in some situations, you may be able to leave your job and claim full severance pay.
+You may be constructively dismissed if your employer changes the terms of your job in a significant way that you do not agree with or if your employment relationship has become intolerable due to your employer’s negative treatment of you.
+If this happens, you may be entitled to reject the change, and in some situations, you may be able to leave your job and claim full severance pay following a successful constructive dismissal claim.

 Serious and important changes to your job can amount to a constructive dismissal, such as:

-If you continue to work in a hostile environment or following the changes to your job, without objecting either formally or informally, your employer may take that to mean you are agreeing with the changes or working conditions, and this may impact your right to claim constructive dismissal.
+If you continue to work in a hostile environment or following the changes to your job duties, without objecting either formally or informally, your employer may take that to mean you are agreeing with the changes or working conditions, and this may impact your right to make a constructive dismissal claim.
+It is imperative that you speak to an experienced constructive dismissal lawyer before agreeing to any changes.

 Your employment